AIS-Bonn/DirectionalTSDF/README.md

 This repository contains an implementation of Directional TSDF (DTSDF) and is based on InfiniTAM v3.
 If you use our code for your publications, please cite our work (see [Research](#3-research))

-* The original InfiniTAM code was heavily modified

 Previous maintainers and contributors are:

 Malte Splietker